 |Health Experts Seek Ways to Map Progress on Gender Equality|

-Experts on gender and health met at the Pan American Health Organization (PAHO) in Washington, D.C., to discuss ways of monitoring progress toward greater gender equality in health plans and programs in PAHO member countries and through the Organization.
-"The Plan of Action 2009-2014 for implementing the Gender Equality Policy has been a milestone in PAHO’s work.
-Though we have made good progress, we also recognize the challenges in the process of gender mainstreaming" - PAHO Director at the opening session.
+Washington, D.C., 22 February 2011 - Experts on gender and health are meeting at the Pan American Health Organization (PAHO) in Washington, D.C., this week to discuss ways of monitoring progress toward greater gender equality in health plans and programs in PAHO member countries and in PAHO itself.

 The PAHO Plan of Action includes measures such as training on how to integrate a gender equality perspective into health policies and programs, increased participation of civil society (especially women's groups and other advocates) in policymaking and priority-setting, improved evidence for policy through disaggregation-by-sex in data collection and analysis, and the institutionalization of gender-responsive policies as well as mechanisms for monitoring progress and evaluating the effectiveness of gender interventions.

 Regional Office for the Americas of the World Health Organization